veloxpack/csi-driver-rclone/README.md

   --set feature.enableInlineVolume=true
 ```

-Ephemeral volumes allow you to define storage configuration directly in Pod specifications without creating separate PV/PVC resources.
+Ephemeral volumes allow you to define storage configuration directly in Pod specifications without creating separate PV/PVC resources (see [Kubernetes Ephemeral Volumes](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/)).
 This is useful for:
 - Temporary storage that should be deleted with the pod
 - Pod-specific configurations
 - Simplified deployment manifests